turtton/YtAlarm/.github/CONTRIBUTING.md

 ### Guidelines

 - Java code is not accepted unless there is a particular reason.
-- Coding should be written following the [Android Kotlin Style Guide](https://developer.android.com/kotlin/style-guide?hl=en), but please follow Ktlint for the final version.
+- Coding should be written following the [Android Kotlin Style Guide](https://developer.android.com/kotlin/style-guide?hl=en), but please follow `ktlint` and `detekt` for the final version.
 - Pay close attention to the license when adding libraries.(make sure it does not include closed-source library)

 ### Starting development